Collaborate!

 Simon Sinek’s Start with Why shares the title of his TED Talk, the second most popular video on TED.com.
 In this Wall Street Journal and New York Times bestseller, Sinek challenges assumptions about how and why people seek and accept inspiration from leaders and organizations.

-After speaking to representatives of the Congress, high-level United States military officers and corporate leaders, Sinek cites examples from his interviews and from history to demonstrate how the most thoughtful, charismatic and successful leaders inspire trust by prioritizing other people above their own interests.
+After interviewing representatives of the Congress, high-level United States military officers and corporate leaders, Sinek cites examples from his conversations and from history to demonstrate how thoughtful, charismatic and successful leaders inspire trust by putting other people first.

 Sparta

-Sinek recounts that Sparta, a small Greek city-state, mounted an equally small army that inspired both dread and admiration among its allies and enemies due to the Spartans’ power, bravery and fortitude.
-Sinek is fascinated that ancient Spartans reserved their toughest punishments for its own soldiers who dropped or lost their shields, since a soldier who surrendered his shield put all other fighters at risk.
+Sparta, a small Greek city-state, mounted an equally small army that inspired both dread and admiration among its allies and enemies due to its power, bravery and fortitude.
+Ancient Spartans reserved their toughest punishments for their own soldiers who dropped or lost their shields, since a soldier who surrendered his shield put his compatriots at risk.
 Sparta stripped a soldier who lost his shield of his most precious asset: his Spartan citizenship – his proof of belonging to the community.

-Sinek asserts that many corporate titans put their own interests first, costing their companies money and credibility.
+Sinek asserts that many corporate titans haven’t learned the lesson of servant leadership.
+They continue to put their own interests first, costing their companies money and credibility.
 He pulls no punches in calling out firms that place shareholder value above protecting their people, and he finds plenty of examples.
-That’s hardly a revolutionary viewpoint, but it’s still somewhat rare to find a public intellectual willing to say that not all corporate leaders are benign and collaborative.

 Oxytocin and Cortisol

-In response to a mediocre crew, Sinek relates, Marquet decided to give those who worked closest to the source of information the authority to act on it without seeking permission from a superior.
 Accordingly, Sinek recounts, Marquet sanctioned an extraordinary change.
-He had crew members say, “I intend to” perform a task, instead of “I will.”
-This shift, Sinek maintains, ensured that sailors took possession of an action and imbued it with their own intent rather than simply following orders.
+He taught his crew members to say, “I intend to” perform a task, instead of “I will.”
+This shift, Sinek maintains, guaranteed that sailors took possession of their actions and imbued their tasks with their own intent rather than simply following orders.

-Sinek crows that the Santa Fe’s crew eventually gained the highest rating possible under Marquet’s leadership.
-Even though Sinek posits that authority structures naturally tend toward hierarchy, he notes with appreciation that Marquet’s actions undermined strict hierarchy in favor of individual agency.
+Marquet reported that the Santa Fe’s crew eventually gained the highest rating possible under his leadership, and Sinek cheers him on and shares lessons learned.
+Even though Sinek posits that authoritative structures naturally tend toward hierarchy, he notes with appreciation that Marquet’s actions undermined strict hierarchy in favor of supporting individual agency and each sailor’s sense of duty.

 Communal Trust